LukeMS/keltor/rst/index.rst

 Recording events and information is of vital importance in the Empire.
 Every settlement has a chief secretary or clerk who is responsible for local record keeping.
 Births, deaths, marriages, census counts, crop yield, bookkeeping, property exchange, crimes, judgments, and any other event of public note is recorded.
 These records are kept by the settlement in a secure location.
 A few times a year a summary is sent to the next level of noble above the local noble.
 At that level the information is condensed and passed on to the next higher level, until it reaches the Imperial Clerks.
 It is rumored that the Imperial Clerks use magic to manage the immense amounts of information that they are required to sift, analyze, and record.

 For the smallest of settlements, a single book of 100 pages would be enough to record several years of normal activity.
 In a major city, the same book may only cover a single month's worth of information.
 The Empire requires every settlement keep at least one-hundred years worth of records but most try to keep more when they can.
 It is to their advantage to do so.
 They do this by recopying and condensing the older information so it takes less space.
 Space is most often the key factor in how much information a settlement can store.
 The smallest of settlements may be able to store a couple of centuries worth of records on a single bookshelf.
 While a major city would require several dozen shelves for each decade.
 Indexing systems become increasingly important as the volume of information rises.
-It is rumored that the Sage City, Sapreen, has over five centuries of city records.
+It is rumored that the Sage City, `Sapreen`_, has over five centuries of city records.

 Every sizable settlement has its scholars and historians.
 These are the people that often try to save the documents a settlement throws out.
 Many settlements will send these documents off to the closest university where they are sorted and stored.
 Vast reference libraries are built as these documents turn out to be very important for research.
 Tomes on genealogy, criminology, economics, and forecasting are just a few of the things that scholars produce with this information.
 Historians use it too, but for less abstract information.
 These details can often be useful in finding the reasons behind or motivations for historical events.